Excoh/hello-world/README.md

 # hello-world
 This is really cool and fun.

-Working with this method saves time and energy!
+Testing with GitHub to understand functionalities and workflow.